Himanshuchoudhary18/TATA-Power-DDL-Automation-Testing-Internship-Project/README.md

 Step 5: Submit the Form
 Submit the form and wait for the confirmation.

+**Ensure Application Reliability:
+**Validate that the web application operates smoothly without errors or interruptions.
+Implement automated tests to continuously monitor application stability.

+2.Validate Functional Requirements:
+Verify that the application meets all specified functional requirements defined by Tata Power DDL.
+Develop and execute test cases covering critical use cases such as user registration, data validation, and submission processes.

+**3.Enhance User Experience (UX):
+**Improve the overall usability and accessibility of the application.
+Conduct usability testing to identify and address user interface design flaws.

+**4.Perform Cross-Browser Compatibility Testing:
+**Ensure consistent performance across different web browsers including Chrome, Firefox, Edge, and Safari.
+Identify and resolve any browser-specific issues that may affect user experience.

+**5.Automate Repetitive Testing Tasks:
+**Develop automated test scripts using Selenium WebDriver and TestNG framework.
+Automate regression testing, data-driven testing, and integration testing to increase testing efficiency.

+**6.Conduct Manual Testing for Complex Scenarios:
+**Perform manual testing for scenarios involving OTP verification, CAPTCHA handling, and other humancentric workflows.
+Validate edge cases and critical paths that automated tests may not cover comprehensively.

 Notes
 The program includes placeholder values for the phone number and OTP.
 These should be replaced with actual values or integrated with a service that retrieves them dynamically.
 Error handling is included to ensure the browser closes properly in case of an exception.